zachguo/DepND/README.md

 * *SUB&Right*
 > only span towards right or span left through SUB arc, span nothing if there's no SUB arc or right part. (notice that this rule only apply to root node)

-### Performance of designed rules are vulnerable to:
+### III.
+Performance of designed rules are sensitive to:

 * Performance of PP attachment in the parser;
 > e.g. The prepositional phrase "on sth" in "no effect on sth" is often wrongly attached to other NN rather than "effect".